vivekraj2002/Ansible-/README.md

 * Be usable as non-root.
 * Be the easiest IT automation system to use, ever.

-## Installation Setup & Getting Started
+## Installation Setup and Getting Started

 ### Prerequisites